polymonster/premake-android-studio/readme.md

 ## Android specific premake considerations

+Currently CMake and gradle will only build shared libraries (.so), even if you specify static libarry in the cmake config).
+This is frustrating and needs to be addressed but so far cannot find a way around the issue.

 To link and .aar (Android Archive) or .jar (Java Archive) simply add them to links along with their extension:

 ```lua